chexo7/StormwaterAPP/README.md

 4. Start the backend server in another terminal:
    `npm run backend`

+## Shapefile requirements

+All uploaded shapefiles **must** include a `.prj` file describing their coordinate reference system.
+Files without this projection information are rejected by the app.
+Uploaded data is automatically reprojected to `EPSG:3857` (Web Mercator) so it aligns with the map tiles used by the viewer.

 ## Update soil HSG mapping

 The file `public/data/soil-hsg-map.json` contains a mapping from soil map unit